-Q23.
-Why is the loan age or weighted average loan age (WALA) represented as a "-1"?
+24. Why is the loan age or weighted average loan age (WALA) represented as a "-1"?

-A negative one (-1) WALA indicates that a portion or all the underlying loans do not have first payment date until two months after the pool's issue date.
-However, the investor still gets a payment in the month following the issue date, which will comprise of interest for the portion of loans that have a first payment in the following month.
+A negative one (-1) WALA indicates that a portion or all the underlying loans do not have a first payment date until two months after the pool's issue date.
+However, the investor still gets a payment in the month following the issue date with respect to such loans, which payment will consist of interest for those loans that have a first payment in the following month as well as a payment of interest and principal with respect to those mortgage loans that had a P&I payment in such month.

-Q24.
-Why are the values for Mortgage Loan Amount, Origination Mortgage Loan Amount, and Interest-Bearing Mortgage Loan Amount rounded to a whole number?
+25. Why are the values for Mortgage Loan Amount, Origination Mortgage Loan Amount, and Interest-Bearing Mortgage Loan Amount rounded to a whole number?